city-square-studios/city-square-studios.github.io/_posts/2023-07-01-52pickup-issue2-post.markdown

 ## Availability
 52 Pickup is currently only available upon request (by emailing [hello@citysquarestudios.com](mailto:hello@citysquarestudios.com)) or physically at markets we attend.
 We are currently working on making 52 Pickup more easily accessible both online and physically.

-You can sign up for our newsletter to receive updates in this space and our general development updates:
+Sign up for our newsletter to receive updates about 52 Pickup:

 <iframe
     scrolling="no"